drigba/medical_image_segmentation/README.md

    - get_images_with_info: like the get_acdc but it appends additional infos to the images for easier analysing
    - get_label_percentages: returns the the percentages of pixels for the different labels in a labeled image
  - analysis.ipynb: dataset analysis
+ - start.sh: downloads the dataset and runs the container

 # How to